PaddlePaddle/PaddleClas/docs/en/PULC/PULC_code_exists_en.md

 contains_code_demo.jpg:    class id(s): [1], score(s): [1.00], label_name(s): ['contains_code']
 ```

-Among the prediction results above,`contains_code` means that there is a AD code in the image,`no-code` means that there is no human in the image.
+Among the prediction results above,`contains_code` means that there are AD codes in the image,`no-code` means that there is no AD code in the image.

 <a name="6.3"></a>